rodrigo548432/simple_mqtt/README.md

     $ gcc -Werror main.c mqtt.c mqtt_prot.c network.c -o simple_mqtt
 #### How to use
     $ ./simple_mqtt <broker url> <port> <topic>
-main.c is just an example, feel free to adapt as you need. mqtt.h and mqtt_prot.h are fully commented on how to implement.
+    Multiple topics can be added just by using space! main.c is just an example, feel free to adapt as you need. mqtt.h and mqtt_prot.h are fully commented on how to implement.